The Fake Translation Saga

 Yajur Veda 15.47 “He, who with his superior knowledge, deserves harmlessness, is fit to be honoured by the learned, is powerful in deeds, is imbued with noble qualities, and displays diverse kinds of lustre, with extreme lovliness, by performing Havan, using ghee and water, him do I honor.
 He is the giver of happiness, the knower of all created objects, charitably disposed like the son of a great man, giver of gifts, foremost amongst the wise, and a trustworthy, highly learned person, brilliant like fire.”
 Tr.
 Devi Chand

-Both above verses are re-translation of Dayanand’s Hindi Bhashya into English.
-Griffith translated it as,
+Both of the above verses are retranslations of Dayanand’s Hindi Bhashya into English.
+In contrast, Griffith renders the verse as follows.

 Yajur Veda 15.47 “Agni I hold as Herald, the munificent, the gracious Son of Strength who knoweth all that live, as holy singer knowing all; Lord of fair rites, a God with form erected, turning to the Gods, He, when the flame hath sprung forth from the sacred oil, the offered fatness, longeth for it with his glow.”
 Tr.
 Ralph T.H.
 Griffith